InteropEHRate-project/IRS-Server-Research-Data-Sharing/README.md

 #node index.js

-The file "RDS/central node/login-upload/config.js" contains the host and port values for the Central Node web portal. they can be changed if not suitable in the deploy machine.
+The file "RDS/central node/login-upload/config.js" contains the host and port values for the Central Node web portal. they can be changed if not suitable in the deployment machine.

 ## Research Centre